spinnaker/spinnaker/test/functional/README.md

 It can be preferable to run functional tests against a production build of Deck.
 Doing so is easy:

 1. Build & Serve Deck.
 For now this is managed manually but will soon be coordinated by a script.
 Building Deck can take considerable time.
-It's normal for the StaticServer to take upwards of 30 seconds for its launch Promise resolves.
+It's normal for the StaticServer to take upwards of two and a half minutes for its launch Promise resolves.

 ```
 # From the deck repository root